 Custer Inc.’s coworking space, WorkLab, at 99 Monroe Ave.
-NW was recently listed by Colliers to promote subleased or shared lease options because the company is struggling to find people to occupy coworking and meeting spaces during the pandemic, said Vice President of Education and Strategic Accounts Mark Custer.
+NW in Grand Rapids was recently listed by Colliers to promote subleased or shared lease options because the company is struggling to find people to occupy coworking and meeting spaces during the pandemic, said Vice President of Education and Strategic Accounts Mark Custer.
 The office currently remains a coworking space.

-As some larger companies are condensing or eliminating office space during COVID-19 restrictions, people still need and desire office space, Alysha Lach White, owner of Little Space Studio LLC, said during a recent MiBiz roundtable.
+As some larger companies are condensing or eliminating office space during COVID-19 restrictions, people still need and desire office space, Alysha Lach White, owner of Little Space Studio LLC, said last month during a MiBiz roundtable.
 The coworking space at 111 S. Division Ave. in Grand Rapids caters to creatives and business professionals that are part of the gig economy or are freelance-based.

 The pandemic halted the launch of the company’s membership program as well as construction planned for the business’ second floor within the Harris Building, which is slated for more permanent office space for members.

-“Coworking is just not popular right now,” Lach White said. “(We are) taking in the reality that our industry is fundamentally changed but because we’re serving creatives we were really agile and realizing how we could pivot some of our business models.”
+“Coworking is just not popular right now,” Lach White said. “(We are) taking in the reality that our industry is fundamentally changed, but because we’re serving creatives we were really agile and realizing how we could pivot some of our business models.”